 If you have any questions regarding Athletic Coaching, please contact your high school athletic director or middle school activities coordinator.
 Many course opportunities are available but must have prior approval from the district athletic office.
-If you have a college degree, the college transcripts may be submitted to the district office for athletics to review as some college courses may meet the requirements for Athletic Coaching.
-In order to be eligible for OCPS coaching endorsement pay, it is the responsibility of the coach to complete the 180 points as required by the Department of Education as well as take the OCPS risk management class and show proof of current CPR and first aid.
+If you have a college degree, the college transcripts may be submitted to the FLDOE for review as some college courses may meet the requirements for Athletic Coaching.
+In order to be eligible for OCPS coaching endorsement pay, it is the responsibility of the coach to complete the 180 points as required by the Department of Education as well as take the OCPS Approach to Athletics class and show proof of current CPR, First Aid and AED.

-It is required and the responsibility of an OCPS coach to maintain current CPR and first aid and retake the OCPS risk management class at least once every three (3) years.
+It is required and the responsibility of an OCPS coach to maintain current CPR/First Aid/AED and retake the OCPS Approach to Athletics class at least once every three (3) years.

-Athletics:
+Athletics Positions

 Middle school athletic supplements are based upon a set number of events approved by the Middle School Athletic Association, which are part of the planned program of activities for the middle school.
-Athletic supplements are paid for the following at the middle school lever: basketball, soccer, track, and volleyball.
+Athletic supplements are paid for the following at the middle school level: basketball, soccer, track, and volleyball.
 In addition, supplements are paid for activities coordinator and intramural coordinator.
-The same teacher may not serve as activities coordinator, intramural coordinator and coach.
+The same teacher may not serve as activities coordinator, intramural coordinator and coach without District-level approval.
 If an individual assumes both coordinator positions, s/he may be granted an amount of time equal to one teaching period to perform those duties, which cannot be accomplished after the duty day.

-Special Olympics must included at least six scheduled functions, and are available at the high, middle, and elementary school level.
+Special Olympics must include at least six scheduled functions during the school year, and are available at the high, middle, and elementary school level.